bananahackers/site/guides/uninstalling-pre-installed-apps.md

 adb push webapps.json /data/local/webapps
 ```

-{:style="counter-reset:none"}
+{:style="counter-reset:none" start="6"}
 6. Restart the phone.
 You may then highlight any app in the app launcher, select Options, Uninstall and confirm to delete.

-Please let us know via Google Groups, Reddit or Discord if you have any problems following this procedure on any debug-enabled KaiOS 3 device, or if you get this to work.
+> Please let us know via Google Groups, Reddit or Discord if you have any problems following this procedure on any debug-enabled KaiOS 3 device, or if you get this to work.
 We really appreciate it.